smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 We set type to JsonFileDataObject because we know from before that the webservice will return a json file.
 Path defines where the file will be stored.
 You could choose any name you want, but most of the time, the name of your DataObject is a good fit.
-Instead of writing *stg-departures* again, we used the placeholder *{~id}* which gets replaced by the DataObject-ID.
+Instead of writing *stg-departures* again, we used the placeholder *~{id}* which gets replaced by the DataObject-ID.
 Don't forget to surround that placeholder with double quotes so that it is interpreted as a string.
 We defined a relative path - it is relative to the working directory SDL is started in.
 The working directory has been set to the *data* directory in the Dockerfile by setting the JVM Property